ofnlut/MF_hud/README.md

 Crosshairs: Fog's crosshairs (v3) are installed, however they are not centered in order to do so go into the hudlayout.res file and change the xpos and ypos to your liking.

-Currently optimized for 16x9 and 16x10
+Currently optimized for 16x9 and 16x10 and 4x3